Chiuqyan/MIDI-Text-Generator/README.md

 # MidiLLMBasedGenerator
 Code for Yeerchiu/midi-llama-test1

 * At present, the code is run in an environment with GPU.
 There is no proof yet to see if it can run with only CPU.
-* The average GPU memory usage during the runtime of this model is about 5-6GB if you want to run app.py, at least one ckpt file is needed above(Yeerchiu/midi-llama-test1).
+* The average GPU memory usage during the runtime of this model is about 5-6GB
+* There may be some address errors that have not been corrected.

+if you want to run app.py, at least one ckpt file is needed above(Yeerchiu/midi-llama-test1).

 # Prepare the environment